jmccrosky/llm-bias-audit-experience/README.md

 # LLM Bias Audit Experience

-This currently requirest the LLM (probably llava) to be served locally, twice.
+This currently requires the LLM (probably llava) to be served locally, twice.

  - Using ollama on port 11434
  - Using llamafile on port 1234